deepkit/deepkit-website2/src/pages/documentation/framework/database.md

 ## Multiple Databases

 You can add as many database classes as you like and name them as you like.
-Be sure to change the name of each database so that it doesn't conflict with others when you use the ORM browser.
+Be sure to change the name of each database so that it doesn't conflict with others when you use Deepkit ORM Browser.

 ## Manage Data

 You now have everything set up to manage your database data with the Deepkit ORM Browser.
-To open the ORM Browser and manage the content, write all the steps from above in the `app.ts` file and start the server.
+To open Deepkit ORM Browser and manage the content, write all the steps from above in the `app.ts` file and start the server.

 ```sh
 $ ts-node app.ts server:start